Pankhur/Pankhur/README.md

 - 📫 How to reach me  <a href="https://twitter.com/pankhurt"> <img src="https://img.shields.io/twitter/follow/pankhurt?label=Connect&style=social" /></a>

-- ⭐ Do write code for passion not for job.
+- ⭐ Do write code for passion not just for job.

 **Most of the dev time spent with :**